 Why did you choose to become a preceptor?
 What do you enjoy about it?

-Why should other pharmacists consider being a preceptor?
+Why should other pharmacists consider being a preceptor for the school?